tsnuk/trade-AId-multimodal-transformer/TECHNICAL_NOTES.md

 **Key Implementation Details**:

-- **Full Dataset Index Generation**: Indices are generated using the complete dataset, preserving file boundary logic
-- **Train/Val Split After Index Generation**: Split filtering is applied after index generation, not before
+- **Split-Aware Index Generation**: Function receives already-split data but needs full file length information to correctly map indices
-- **File Length Information**: Function receives complete `file_lengths` list to work backwards for validation sets
+- **File Length Information**: Function receives complete `file_lengths` list from the original full dataset
-- **Training Sets**: Use data from start of full dataset (`ix < val_start_idx`)
+- **Training Sets**: Uses files from the beginning of the file list
-- **Validation Sets**: Use data from end of full dataset (`ix >= val_start_idx`)
+- **Validation Sets**: Works backwards from the end of the file list
+- **Boundary Preservation**: File boundaries are correctly calculated using original file lengths even after data has been split

 **Why This Design**:
+- Data is split before index generation, but the function needs to know which files correspond to the split
-- Validation sets are created from the end of the dataset
+- Validation sets come from the end of the concatenated dataset
-- Training sets use the beginning of the dataset
+- Training sets come from the beginning of the concatenated dataset
 - File boundaries must be respected for both portions
-- Original file length information is required to calculate boundaries correctly
+- Original file length information is required to correctly map the split data back to file boundaries

 #### 2. Is_Percents First Element Exclusion

+**Background**: When `is_percents=True`, it indicates that the data has been converted to percentage changes using `convert_to_percent_changes`.
+This function calculates `(current - previous) / previous × 100` for each data point.
+Since the first element in each file has no previous value to compare against, it's always set to 0.

-**Problem**: When `is_percents=True`, the first element of each file must be excluded as a starting index candidate since percentage data starts with 0 (no previous value to compare).
+**Problem**: The first element (index 0) of each file must be excluded as a starting index candidate because:
+1. It's always 0 (no previous value exists for percentage calculation)
+2. It doesn't represent actual market movement
+3. Using it as a starting point would introduce meaningless data into training sequences

 **Solution**:
 ```python